igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 on whether the color is switched according to a fixed timer or after a fixed number of packets.
 The method based on fixed timer can measure packet loss on a network segment by cooperating and synchronized observers on both ends of the segment comparing packets counters for the same packet blocks.
-The time length of the blocks must be chosen long enough to guarantee the proper operation with respect to clock errors and network delay issues, but it should be short enough to allow for the desired measurement frequency.
+The time length of the blocks can be chosen depending on the desired measurement frequency, but it must be long enough to guarantee the proper operation with respect to clock errors and network delay issues.

 The Q bit method described in this document chooses the color-switching method based on a fixed number of packets for each block.
 This approach has the